 - Assistance and Emotional Support Animals are of course welcome; an ESA letter may be requested in cases where the apartment property owner requests documentation but we will most likely take your word that the animal is medically necessary for your well-being.

 - All submissions must be made through submittable.com.

-- Up to three pages of text
+- Up to 3,000 words of written work

 Contact email@example.com if you have questions or for more information.